-On behalf of Chevron Environmental Management Company, for itself and as Attorney-in-Fact for Union Oil Company of California (hereinafter "EMC"), AECOM is pleased to submit this Work Plan for Vapor Intrusion Investigation and Risk Assessment.
-AECOM has prepared this work plan in association with Alameda County Environmental Health (ACEH) Case No. RO409, for Unocal Service Station No. 1156 (Chevron Site 351645), located at 4276 MacArthur Boulevard, Oakland, California (see Figure 1, Site Location Map).
+On behalf of Chevron Environmental Management Company, for itself and as Attorney-in-Fact for Union Oil Company of California (hereinafter "EMC"), AECOM has prepared this work plan in association with Alameda County Environmental Health (ACEH) Case No. RO0000409, for 76 Service Station No. 1156 (351645), located at 4276 MacArthur Boulevard, Oakland, California (Figure 1).
+This work plan has been prepared for the investigation of potential vapor intrusion into the adjacent Oakland Veterinary Hospital (OVH) building located at 4258 MacArthur Boulevard in Oakland, California (Figure 2).